newAM/stm32wl-lightswitch-demo/README.md

 This is a demo project for the [stm32wl-hal].

-⚠️ This is likely out of date with the latest HAL because the HAL is still in early development; please file an issue if you would like this demo updated.

 This runs on two [NUCLEO-WL55JC2] boards.

 What does it do?
 Well, it is a real fancy lightswitch.